GuenterQuast/mimoCoRB/builddoc/index.rst

 direct access to shared memory across processes.
-Other modules of the package (*Process*, *Lock*, *Event*, and *SimpleQueue* or *Queue*) are used to create and control sub-processes and for signalling and message or data exchange across processes.
+Other modules of the package (*Process*, *Lock*, *Event*, and *SimpleQueue* or *Queue*) are used to create and control sub-processes and for signaling and message or data exchange across processes.

 The format of data stored in the buffers is based on structured *numpy* arrays with (configurable) field names and *numpy* *dtypes*.